CBC News: Weather centre

-The content partnership with the Weather Network has continued beyond the original one-year period, and has been expanded.
-The weather section of CBC.ca has been phased out in favour of forecasts from The Weather Network, and local CBC news headlines are displayed on the latter's website.
+The content partnership with the Weather Network has continued beyond the original one-year period; the partnership has also been expanded.
+The weather section of CBC.ca has been phased out in favour of forecasts from The Weather Network; further, local CBC news headlines are displayed on the latter's website.

 Programming

 Television

 CBC News provides the following television programs.